Thank you for visiting the Property Redress Scheme website.

 For more detailed information on the criteria and our process please see the Conditions of Complaints and Terms of Reference in our resources here.

-These time limits are in place to allow us to deal with complaints fairly and they are recognised as reasonable under the Arbitration Act 1996.
+All time limits are in place to allow us to deal with complaints fairly and they are recognised as reasonable under the Arbitration Act 1996.

 If you would like to know more about who we are, please click here.